jhevrin2/CarND-Traffic-Sign-Classifier-Project/README.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-I did add some max pooling to call out the features in the image better with the hopes of
+I did add some max pooling to call out the features as explained above.

 * Which parameters were tuned?
 How were they adjusted and why?

 I added additional epochs to train the model longer and learn the training set better.
+I played with the learning rate, but found the the default from the LeNet example served me well.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 Again, I chose to base my architecture off the LeNet architecture.
 This leverage CNNs (good for images) and works well as a starting point for image classification problems.
 I could've added dropout to help with generalization and avoiding overfitting on the training set.

 If a well known architecture was chosen:

 * What architecture was chosen?

 Based off of LeNet, but added some max pooling layers.

 * Why did you believe it would be relevant to the traffic sign application?

 See above.
+LeNet is great for image classification.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?